UCSD-E4E/rct_tower_scheduler/README.md

 ```

 ## Testing
-- `dummy_ensembles.json` is provided as an example initial file
+- an example `ensembles.json` is provided
 - convert desired ensemble schedule to active_ensembles.json as described above
 - start the scheduler as above to run it